After wage insurance? Find the right cover for you.

 - Income cover

 - Salary continuance insurance

-The ability to produce a steady stream of income is your most valuable asset.
+The ability to have a steady income is one of your most valuable assets.
 Unlike other types of life insurance, which provide cover for things like death and permanent disablement, wage insurance helps you manage your regular expenses so you can stay on top of things financially if illness or injury forces you out of work.

 Life Insurance and Wage Insurance

 |Purpose||To clear debts and provide financial support to dependents following the policyholder’s death.||To keep up with debt repayments and other regular expenses while the policyholder is out of work.|